andreipopescufilimon/WRO2026_Future_Engineers/README.md

 ### **⚙️ Impeller for downforce** <a id="impeller">

 The **impeller** generates downforce to improve the robot’s grip on the track at high speeds.
-Powered by a **1020 coreless DC motor**, it delivers extremely high RPM with minimal weight, making it ideal for competitive line follower and robotracer builds.
+Powered by a **BLDC motor**, it delivers extremely high RPM with minimal weight, making it ideal for competitive line follower and robotracer builds.
 Its low rotor inertia ensures instant acceleration, while the compact size allows for easy integration.

 <img src="https://github.com/andreipopescufilimon/WRO2026_Future_Engineers/blob/5bc63707b6ec19c1477c26fbc46637d6a6cd95f3/technical-draws/impeller-fan_technical-drawing.png" width="800">